MicrosoftDocs/cognitive-toolkit-docs/articles/Object-Detection-using-Fast-R-CNN.md

 the precision/recall curve, caused by small variations in the ranking of examples.
-It should be noted that to obtain a high score, a method must have precision at all levels of recall – this penalises methods which retrieve only a subset of examples with high precision (e.g. side views of cars)._
+It should be noted that to obtain a high score, a method must have precision at all levels of recall – this penalizes methods which retrieve only a subset of examples with high precision (e.g. side views of cars)._